lucasrpatten/RegexGenerator/README.md

   - Use a test and evaluation set to evaluate the performance of the model
   - Calculate metrics such as precision, recall, and F1-score to measure the model's accuracy in generating regex statements

+## Dataset

+The dataset is not currently large enough for the model to be accurate.
+We need a few thousand more data entries before the model will be functional.
+Feel free to add a few examples to the sqlite db and submit a pull request, or if you know a better way to get this data, let me know.

-## To Do Until v1.0
+## To Do Until v1.0 Release

 - ~~Create Model (completed)~~
-- Obtain Larger Dataset
+- Obtain Larger Dataset (Important)
-- Improve model accuracy
-- Ensure model outputs valid regex
 - ~~Convert to functional api, not model subclassing (completed)~~
-- Create Frontend
+- Create Frontend Website
+- Create Backend Server (Funding or Host Required)